Frequently Asked Questions About Choosing a Supplier

-The switch happens on your next meter reading date.
+If you enroll at least ten days prior to your next meter read date, then the switch happens on your next meter reading date.
 Your next meter reading date is shown on the electric bill.

 Eversource and UI must provide electricity to customers who do not choose another electric supplier.
 Therefore, Eversource and UI are the default providers of electric generation services.

 Eversource or UI will continue to deliver electricity to your home or business and send the electric bill.
 The only difference is that the Generation Service rate on your bill will reflect the rate charged by the electric supplier.